mjc-gh/kredis-go/README.md

 ## Usage

-To Kredis, you must first configure a connection.
+To use Kredis, you must first configure a connection.
 The default connection configuration is named `"shared"`. `SetConfiguration` expects a config name string, optional namespace (pass an empty string for no namespace), and a Redis URL connection string.

 ```go
 kredis.SetConfiguration("shared", "ns", "redis://localhost:6379/2")